Organ donation and PSC

 The Scottish Parliament approved the general principles of the Human Tissue (Authorisation) (Scotland) Bill in February 2019, meaning the law will be amended in Scotland to follow the rule of 'presumed consent’.
 A further vote by MSPs supported the legislation in June 2019.

-In England, Max and Keira’s Law, also known as the Organ Donation (Deemed Consent) Bill 2017-19, or 'opt-out’ bill, was granted granted Royal Assent in March 2019.
-This Bill will become law in England on the 20th May 2020.
+In England, Max and Keira’s Law, also known as the Organ Donation (Deemed Consent) Bill 2017-19, or 'opt-out’ bill, was granted granted Royal Assent in March 2019 and became law in England on the 20th May 2020.

 Northern Ireland is debating the possibility of changing organ donation legislation to a ‘soft opt-out’ system.
 However, this proposed change to legislation has not yet been agreed or implemented.